Overlandcoder/curriculum/foundations/html_css/html-foundations/html-boilerplate.md

 Using one of the methods above, open up the index.html file we have been working on.
 You'll notice the screen is blank.
 This is because we don't have anything in our body to display.

-Back in the `index.html` file, lets add a heading (more on these later) to the body, and save the file:
+Back in the `index.html` file, let's add a heading (more on these later) to the body, and save the file:

 ~~~html
 <!DOCTYPE html>